How to Make Alfredo Chicken Potato Casserole

 • *1 cup Garlic Alfredo sauce

-Step 1.
-Spray the air fryer with 2 tbsp PAM spray.
-Preheat Air Fryer to 400 degrees.
+Step #1: Preheat air fryer – Spray the air fryer with 2 tbsp PAM spray and preheat to 400°F.

-Step 2.
-While that is preheating, prepare the potatoes.
-Peel the potatoes (I used a carrot peeler) and cube or slice them and place them in a bowl.
+Step #2: Prepare the potatoes – Peel the potatoes and cube or slice them.
+Place them in a bowl.

 Diced potatoes in a bowl, ready to be seasoned.

-Step 3.
-Spray the potatoes with cooking spray to ensure the seasonings stick well.
+Step #3: Spray the potatoes – Spray the potatoes with cooking spray to help the seasonings stick.

-Step 5.
-Mix and toss the potatoes to ensure they are well coated in seasonings.
+Step #5: Coat potatoes in seasonings – Mix and toss the potatoes until they are evenly coated.

 Homemade potatoes in the air fryer, ready to be in a casserole.

-Step 7.
-While the potatoes are cooking, you want to prepare your chicken.
-Cut your chicken cutlets into cubes and season with 1 tsp garlic powder, 1 tsp pepper, 1 tsp onion powder, and 1 tsp smoked paprika.
+Step #7: Prepare the chicken – While potatoes are cooking, cube the chicken and season with garlic powder, pepper, onion powder, and smoked paprika.

 Diced chicken on the stove, cooking.